Body shape: Facial features

-Because females have around 1/4 the amount of testosterone of a male, the testosterone-dependent features do not develop to the same extent.
+Because females have around 1/15 (6.67%) the amount of testosterone of a male, the testosterone-dependent features do not develop to the same extent, and thus female faces are generally less changed from to those of pre-pubertal children.

 Skeletal structure

 Skeletal structure frames the overall shape of the body and does not alter much after maturity.
 Males are, on average, taller, but body shape may be analyzed after normalizing with respect to height.
 The length of each bone is constant, but the joint angle will change as the bone moves.

+The dynamics of biomechanical movement will be different depending on the pelvic morphology for the same principle.
+The fascia anatomy of the sides of the sacral diamond area, which regulates its shape and movement, corresponds to the fascial thickenings that are part of the sacral complex of the thoracambular fascia, which surrounds the sacroiliac joints both posteriorly and, from the iliolumbar ligaments, anteriorly.
+The biochemical properties of the muscular bands have repercussions from the inside to the outside and vice versa.
+The shape of the posterior muscular and adipose tissues seems to correspond with the general pelvic morphology.
+The classification is as follows the gynecoid pelvis corresponds to a round buttocks shape, the platypelloid pelvis to a triangle shape, the anthropoid pelvis to a square shape and the android pelvis to a trapezoidal gluteus region.
+The trapezoidal shape is what gives steatopygia its specific shape and appearance.

 Female traits

 Widening of the hip bones occurs as part of the female pubertal process, and estrogens (the predominant sex hormones in females) cause a widening of the pelvis as a part of sexual differentiation.
 Hence females generally have wider hips, permitting childbirth.
 Because the female pelvis is flatter, more rounded and proportionally larger, the head of the fetus may pass during childbirth.
 The sacrum in females is shorter and wider, and also directed more toward the rear (see image).
 This sometimes affects their walking style, resulting in hip sway.
 The upper limb in females have an outward angulation (carrying angle) at elbow level to accommodate the wider pelvis.
 After puberty, hips are generally wider than shoulders.
 However, not all females adhere to this stereotypical pattern of secondary sex characteristics.
-Both male and female hormones are present in the human body, and though only one of them is predominant in an adult, the other hormone has effects on body shape to some extent.
+Males and females generally have the same hormones, but blood concentrations and site sensitivity differs between males and females.
+Males produce primarily testosterone with small amounts of estrogen and progesterone, while women produce primarily estrogen and progesterone and small amounts of testosterone.